am1macdonald/am1macdonald/README.md

 Currently Working on...

-Blog CMS - An app that can allow multiple users to make blog posts
+A Blog & CMS - A blog website fed from a postrges backend and a separate CMS to support it/

 Brewtal - An app for coffee perfectionists to share brew profiles for their favorite beans and blends.
 [Repo](https://github.com/am1macdonald/brewtal).